mvhammad-alif/go-solid/README.md

 ```

 ### Cron Service Features
+- **Clean Architecture**: Proper separation of concerns with jobs defined in delivery layer
 - **Graceful startup and shutdown**: Properly handles signals for clean termination
 - **Detailed logging**: Logs all cron job executions with timestamps and status
 - **Error handling**: Continues running even if individual jobs fail